Providing Parental Leave Pay

 The only deductions you can make from an employee’s Parental Leave Pay are:

-• Pay As You Go (PAYG) withholdings - you must withhold tax from your employee’s Parental Leave Pay at the appropriate rate
+• Pay as you go (PAYG) withholdings - you must withhold tax from your employee’s Parental Leave Pay at the appropriate rate

 • child support deductions, if your employee has a child support liability